Sonar-Demos/deeper-sast-demo/README.md

 * DeepSAST Dataflow:
   * Sink: `ca.odell.glazedlists.impl.io.BeanXMLByteCoder.decode`

 This PR adds a new feature to import users from an XML file.
-Although the code itself does not seem to contain any vulnerabilities, the `decode` library function is vulnerable to deserialzation if the passed argument is user-controllable.
+Although the code itself does not seem to contain any vulnerabilities, the `decode` library function is vulnerable to deserialization if the passed argument is user-controllable.
 Thus this PR introduces a critical vulnerability due to the usage of the unsafe library function.

 ## Setup instructions